IlKaiser/IoT_Group-Project/2nd_delivery.md

 For the technical work, we present a list of the functionalities we implemented in different devices.

 ### Safety Floater
 Safety Floater has been divided in two parts, so in two devices, that are the Arduino Uno board and the Nucleo Stm-32 board.
-The communication between them has been implemented with the I2C protocol, where the Nucleo board is the master and the Arduino Uno is the slave: in particular, the Nucleo board periosically sends request messages to the Arduino board, in order to retrieve informations about sensors and system.
+The communication between them has been implemented with the I2C protocol, where the Nucleo board is the master and the Arduino Uno is the slave: in particular, the Nucleo board periodically sends request messages to the Arduino board, in order to retrieve informations about sensors and system.
 The functionalities provided are:

 - **boat detection mechanism**: by using the ultrasonic proximity sensor and the buzzer, the system can detect whether a boat is transiting near the safety line or not.
 In order to avoid false positives, we introduced a smart measuring system based on delay
 - **orientation control mechanism**: by using the gyroscope/compass and the stepper motor, we implemented a control system that is able to correct the orientation of the proximity sensor